unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

   Please check where the `uns-verification.txt` file was uploaded.
   It must be reached at `https://www.my-saas-platform-101.com/.well-known/uns-verification.txt` location without any modifications.
-  If the file name or content does not match the `uns-verification.txt` file provided, the uns.network **URL_Checker** service provider won't be able to verify your site ownership.
+  If the file name or content does not match the `uns-verification.txt` file provided, the unikname.network **URL_Checker** service provider won't be able to verify your site ownership.

 - Your verification file has the wrong content

-  The uns.network **URL_Checker** service provider checks to see if your verification file has the same filename and content as the file provided by the CLI command.
+  The unikname.network **URL_Checker** service provider checks to see if your verification file has the same filename and content as the file provided by the CLI command.
-  If the file name or content does not match the `uns-verification.txt` file provided, the uns.network **URL_Checker** service provider won't be able to verify your site ownership.
+  If the file name or content does not match the `uns-verification.txt` file provided, the unikname.network **URL_Checker** service provider won't be able to verify your site ownership.
   Please, upload the `uns-verification.txt` file provided to the specified location without any modifications.

 - Hacked verification file